udacity/create-your-own-adventure/english/beer-brewer/beer-brewer.md

 You go to a beer brewing store and realise that you have no idea what you're doing.

+You dream of beer, and start to research beer on the internet, but it's still confusing.

 What should you do?

 Decide that its better to just give up and drink some [Beer](https://www.youtube.com/watch?v=yzcEG_JoVuo)."